-EU member states nationals and their family members intending to work in Lithuania under an employment contract do not need to obtain a work permit.
-They can take part in recruitment procedures and find jobs under the same conditions as Lithuanian nationals.
+EU member states citizens and their family members intending to work in Lithuania under an employment contract do not need to obtain a work permit.
+They can take part in recruitment procedures and find jobs under the same conditions as Lithuanian citizens.

-According to the data provided by the Lithuanian Employment Service, the most in-demand specialties in the country are the following:
+According to the data provided by the Lithuanian Employment Service, the most in-demand professions in the country are the following:

-- Specialists: advertising and marketing professionals, administrators and executive secretaries, accountants, teachers, doctors and nursing professionals, sales representatives, application developers, construction managers.
+- Specialists: advertising and marketing professionals, teachers, doctors and nursing professionals, sales representatives, application developers, system administrators, engineers, construction managers.

-- Skilled workers and service sector workers: heavy truck and lorry drivers, cooks, car, taxi and van drivers, painters and workers of related professions, tailors, hatters and furriers, builders, concrete placers, concrete finishers and related workers, plumbers and pipe fitters, electricians, welders.
+- Skilled workers and service sector workers: heavy truck and lorry drivers, cooks, car, taxi and van drivers, painters and workers of related professions, tailors, builders, concrete placers, concrete finishers and related workers, plumbers and pipe fitters, electricians, welders.

-- Unskilled workers: loaders, cleaners, maids and helpers in offices, hotels and other establishments, manufacturing labourers, low-skilled engineering construction workers, packers (by hand), unskilled mixed crop and livestock farm workers, shelf-stackers, launderers and levellers (by hand), unskilled forestry workers, kitchen helpers.
+- Unskilled workers: loaders, cleaners, maids and helpers in offices, hotels and other establishments, manufacturing workers, low-skilled engineering construction workers, packers (by hand), shelf-stackers, launderers and levellers (by hand), unskilled forestry workers, kitchen helpers.

 The most comprehensive database for jobs and related services in Lithuania is available at Employment Service database www.uzt.lt.
 We also recommend other useful links for the job search on the internet: www.cv.lt, www.cvonline.lt, www.cvmarket.lt, www.cvbankas.lt, www.afr.lt and www.workinlithuania.lt

 Job vacancy advertisements can also be found in the media.
 Ads are placed in job advertising publications, national daily newspapers and the local press.
-Job seekers may also place their own ads in the press, indicating their qualifications, work experience and the type of job they are seeking.
+Jobseekers may also place their own announcements in the press, indicating their qualifications, work experience and the type of job they are seeking.

-Generally speaking, job seekers must: submit a curriculum vitae (CV) and a covering letter, sit selection tests and go for an interview with the employer.
-These requirements obviously do not apply to those looking for manual work, for which a CV and an interview or just an interview generally suffice.
-A curriculum vitae is one of the important ways of presenting oneself to a prospective employer.
-Those who screen incoming CVs do not generally have much time to spend on each one, so it is very important that the CV is drawn up properly, that the information it contains is structured and clearly presented and that there are no grammatical errors.
-There are no hard-and-fast rules for writing a CV, though it must contain: personal data, contact details, a description of the applicant’s work experience, education, skills and abilities, hobbies and references.
+Generally speaking, jobseekers must: submit a curriculum vitae (CV) and a cover letter, and, after successful selection procedure, go for an interview with the employer.
+These requirements do not apply to those who are looking for manual work, for which a CV and an interview or just an interview are generally sufficient.
+A curriculum vitae is one of the most important ways of presenting oneself to a potential employer.
+Those who are screening incoming CVs, usually do not have much time for each one, therefore, it is very important that CV is properly tailored, that the information it contains is structured and clearly presented and that there are no grammatical errors.
+There are no hard-and-fast rules for writing a CV, though it must contain: personal data, contact details, a description of the applicant’s work experience, education, skills and abilities and hobbies.

-The CV should also contain the contact details of the persons whose good references may help you get the job.
-It should be emphasised that the European CV, the single European form for a curriculum vitae known as the Europass CV, is gaining in popularity in Lithuania.
-The covering letter should contain: a brief presentation of yourself, an explanation as to why you are interested in the job and the company, why you are the right person for the job and an indication as to how you might contribute to the success of the company.
-The covering letter should be convincing.
-List all the qualities and skills that make you right for the job, remembering to back up your claims with facts.
-Do not simply rehash what you have written in your CV.
-The covering letter should be used to expound on the facts mentioned in the CV and to provide more information about yourself.
-Finally, the covering letter should fit onto a single sheet of A4.
+A CV should also contain the contact details of the persons whose good references may help you to get the job.
+The best-known CV format in Europe, called Europass CV, is increasingly popular in Lithuania.
+A cover letter should contain: a brief presentation of yourself, an explanation why you are interested in the job and the company, why you are the right person for the job and an indication how you might contribute to the success of the company.
+A cover letter should be convincing.
+List all the qualities and skills that make you right for the job and remember to back up your claims with facts.
+Do not simply repeat what you have written in your CV.
+A cover letter should be used to expound the facts mentioned in a CV and to provide more information about yourself.
+Finally, a cover letter should fit onto a single sheet of A4.
 The job interview is a two-way dialogue allowing the employer to gauge whether the potential employee will be suitable and the candidate to decide whether he or she wants to pursue a career with that particular employer.